aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 Lambdas expression are designed for small and simple bits of code.
 We cannot come up with a rule on the number of lines.
 But anytime you have some complexity you better off create a method and call that.
 We can always extract the complex lambda expression into a named method and then use method refernce to call it.

-As suggested in Effective Java i
+As suggested in Effective Java 3rd edition item 42.

 > Note: If a computation isn’t self-explanatory, or exceeds a few lines, don’t put it in a lambda.
 One line is ideal for a lambda, and three lines is a reasonable maximum.